kwalczak80/mx-monster/README.md

 #### Admin panel - ability to approve product reviews

-The registeed user can add the product review, however it will be displayed on the page upon the businnes approval.
+The registered user can add the product review; however, it will be displayed on the page upon the business's owner's approval.
 All new reviews are not published by default.

 ![Reviews not published](docs/images/existing_features/reviews/reviews-not-published.JPG)